Kadetino/Kades-SteamDeck/README.md

   * There’s a **5,313mAh battery** inside the Steam Deck.
 ### Controllers
 * 2x **_Playstation DualShock 3_**
   * Charged controllers via USB cables, which were connected to the docking station and plugged in powered Steam Deck.
-Then connected via Bluetooth.
+    Then connected both of them via Bluetooth.
 Works out-of-the-box.
+* 1x **_Playstation DualShock 4_**
+  * Bluetooth connection: hold down `PS Button` and `SHARE Button` at the same time to enable pairing mode to make it available and visible for Steam deck.
+  * Wired conenction: just plug it in.
+  * You may change controller LED color in Steam controller settings.
 ### SD Card
 * Kingston Canvas Go!
 Plus 256GB